-1. AT WHAT AGE ARE KIDS MOST LIKELY TO BE SEXUALLY ABUSED?

-- a.
-2 to 5 years old

-- b.
-7 to 13 years old

-- c.
-14 18 years old

-- d.
-Kids under 18 don't get sexually abused.
+- 1. At what age are kids MOST likely to be sexually abused? - a.2 to 5 years old - b.7 to 13 years old - c.
+14 18 years old - d.
+Kids under 18 don't get sexually abused. - 2.
+Which of the following statements is TRUE: - a.

-2. WHICH OF THE FOLLOWING STATEMENTS IS TRUE:

-- a.
 Only girls can be sexually abused - b.
 Only boys can be sexually abused - c.
 Anyone can be sexually abused, no matter what their gender is - d.
-Boys are more likely to be sexually abused
+Boys are more likely to be sexually abused - 3.
+With which of these students can sexual abuse happen? - a.

-3. WITH WHICH OF THESE STUDENTS CAN SEXUAL ABUSE HAPPEN?

-- a.
 Students whose parents have more money or a nicer home than others - b.
 Students whose parents have less money or a more modest home than others - c.
-Students who only have one parent or are being raised by another family member - d.
-All of the above
+Students who only have one parent or are being raised by another family member - d.All of the above - 4.
+Which is true about the people who sexually abuse others? - a.
+Most are men - b.
+Most are people the child knows, not strangers - c.
+Most have jobs where they can spend time around kids - d.
+All of the above - 5.
+If someone you know is being sexually abused, what might you notice? - a.

-4. WHICH IS TRUE ABOUT PEOPLE WHO HAVE BEEN SEXUALLY ABUSED?

-- a.
-They are sometimes not believed when they tell someone - b.
-They should never talk about it to another person - c.
-They should only talk about it if they don't know the person who abused them - d.
-None of the above

-5. IF SOMEONE YOU KNOW IS BEING SEXUALLY ABUSED, WHAT MIGHT YOU NOTICE?

-- a.
 A change in mood someone who's usually happy and outgoing becomes quiet or irritable - b.
 They won't want to participate in fun things you used to do together and may not give a reason for that - c.
 They might wear big, bulky clothes to cover as much of their body as possible even in warmer weather - d.
 All of the above

-WHAT WE TALKED ABOUT TODAY
+What We Talked About Today